SaltMaker AirBreather

 Air emissions-safe, 1-effect, open thermal evaporator crystallizer

 Conventional open-to-atmosphere evaporators release water vapor, which may include volatile organics and tiny droplets of saline drift.
-Make sure your process is regulation compliant, safe, and future-proof with Saltworks’ AirBreather, the first open-to-atmosphere evaporator-crystallizer with patented technology to guarantee low emissions.
+Make sure your process is regulation compliant, safe, and future-proof with Saltworks’ SaltMaker AirBreather, the first open-to-atmosphere evaporator-crystallizer with patented technology to guarantee low emissions.

 Environmentally Sound Engineering